-Overtime Hours Overtime Pay Notes Ordinary 2 hours or less Regular rate plus at least 1/3 Compensatory time off should work days 2 to 4 hours Regular rate plus at least 2/3 be selected according to the worker's wishes and Rest 2 hours or less Regular rate plus at least 1 1/3 approved by the employer.
-Compensatory time off shall day More than 2 hours Regular rate plus at least 1 2/3 extend hours of work. extended to ours during the week may be compensate for natural disasters, ted incidents, or emergencies. plus 1 After such an event, employers should provide workers with appropriate rest time.
+Overtime Hours Overtime Pay Notes Ordinary 2 hours or less Regular rate plus at least 1/3 Workers may, with the consent work days 2 to 4 hours Regular rate plus at least 2/3 of their employer, choose to take compensatory time off.
+Rest 2 hours or less Regular rate plus at least 1 1/3 The hours of compensatory time off shall extend hours of day More than 2 hours Regular rate plus at least 1 2/3 work.
+Work hours during the week may be extended to compensate for natural disasters, unexpected incidents, or emergencies. plus 1 After such an event, employers should provide workers with appropriate rest time.